 All APDR are reviewed termly by the class teacher with the child and shared with parents/carers.
-Summaries of the APDR targets are kept in the Class Information Folders and the full APDR documents are kept in the central SEN filing system and /or electronically on the school server for staff to access.
+APDR documents are kept in the central SEN filing system and /or electronically on the school server/Provision Map for staff to access.